echavet/MitsubishiCN105ESPHome/README.md

 external_components:
   - source: github://echavet/MitsubishiCN105ESPHome

-uart:
-  id: HP_UART
-  baud_rate: 2400
-  tx_pin: 1
-  rx_pin: 3

 climate:
   - platform: cn105 # remplis avec la plateforme de ton choix
     name: ${friendly_name}
     id: "clim_id"
+    baud_rate: 0
+    hardware_uart: UART0

     # this update interval is not the same as the original geoffdavis parameter
     # this one activates the autoupdate feature (or not is set to 0)
     # the underlying component is not a PollingComponent so the component just uses
     # the espHome scheduler to program the heatpump requests at the given interval.
-    # 3 requests are sent each update_interval with an interval of update_interval/4 or 300ms.
     update_interval: 4s
 ```